aptible/support/source/getting_started/php/laravel.md

 EXPOSE 80
 ```

-Here is a sample Procfile for a Ruby on Rails app:
+Here is a sample Procfile for a Laravel app:

 ```bash
 web: /run.sh